Jerald/cmpt433finalproject/BeagleBone_USB_Flash_Guide.md

 #### Intro
 This process is powered at its core by a project on github.
 You can check out the repo [here](https://github.com/Jerald/beaglebone_usb_flash).

 This project is a fork of a Google Summer of Code project from 2013.
 The original repo is [here](https://github.com/ungureanuvladvictor/BBBlfs).
-Since it was made, there have been some changes in aspects of the BeagleBone setup so a number of changes were requires to ensure it worked.
+Since it was made, there have been some changes in aspects of the BeagleBone setup so a number of modifications were required to ensure it worked.

 #### Steps